-Power pack electrolyte can cause irritation of the skin and may damage clothing.
+Battery electrolyte can cause irritation of the skin and may damage clothing.
 Any contacted electrolyte should be immediately neutralized with a solution of baking soda and water, or washed thoroughly with soap and water.
 Any electrolyte running out of the top of the cells is an obvious sign of overfilling.
-It is important that the electrolyte level be maintained above the plates but never above the indicator ring.
+It is important that the electrolyte level be maintained above the plates, but never above the indicator ring.
 Overfilling can result in dilution of electrolyte, which reduces capacity and life of the power pack.
 Overfilling can also cause corrosion where spillage of electrolyte occurs.
-(Your ELEC-TRAK tractor dealer has an automatic cell filler jug available at a low cost.)
+Automatic cell filler jugs are available at low cost.